Least to Greatest Calculator

 Method One: Order Fractions by Converting to the Same Denominator

-The first method allows sorting a list of fractions in just a few simple steps.
+The first method allows for sorting a list of fractions in just a few simple steps.

 First, convert any mixed numbers to a fraction.
 If you are comparing whole numbers, then convert the whole number to a fraction by placing the number over 1.

 The next step is to find the least common denominator for all of the fractions.
-This is the number that all of the denominators will fit evenly into.
-If you’re not sure how to do this, check out this handy calculator.
+This will be the same as the least common multiple (LCM) of the denominators.
+If you’re not sure how to do this, check out our LCD calculator.

 Then multiply this number by the fraction’s numerator to find the converted numerator.
 Place the converted numerator over the least common denominator to get the converted fraction.